sachkeeratb/CSach-Interpreted/README.md

 # CSach
 ## Sachkeerat Singh Brar's Custom Programming Language

 Welcome to the repository of my custom programming language!
-This project is a personal endeavor to learn and explore the C programming language (hence the name is C + Sach) by developing a new programming language from scratch.
-Inspired by [Ianertson's YouTube tutorials](https://www.youtube.com/@helloworldcode), this project serves a way for me to learn C in a creative way.
+This project is a personal endeavor to learn and explore the C programming language (hence the name is C + Sach) by developing an interpreter to create a new programming language.
+Inspired by [Ianertson's](https://www.youtube.com/@helloworldcode) YouTube tutorials, this project serves a way for me to learn C in a creative way.

 ## Table of Contents